Sonnykimee/AnonChat/README.md

 # AnonChat
 AnonChat is a simple Spigot plugin that allows players to chat anonymously.
-AnonChat can protect players from losing multiplayer access caused by the recently added Player Report System in Minecraft version 1.19.84.
+AnonChat can protect players from losing multiplayer access because of the recently added Player Report System in Minecraft version 1.19.84.

 # Commands